PatrickBaus/Arduino-TMP1075/README.md

   void setAlertMode(const bool isInterrupt=false);
 ```
 ___Arguments___
 * `isInterrupt` [bool] : When set to `true`, the alert pin is SMBus compatible.
 Once the alert is active, the device will wait for an `SMBus Alert` command on the bus, then it will release the pin.
-If set to false, it pin will stay triggered until the alert condition is gone.
+If set to false, its pin will stay triggered until the alert condition is gone.
 By default, the alert pin is not SMBus compatible.

 ```c
   bool getAlertMode();